ADMM for 0/1 D-optimality and Maximum-Entropy Sampling Relaxations: The 0/1 D-optimality Problem

 The 0/1 \emph{D-optimality problem} is

 where $v_\ell \in \mathbb{R}^{m}$, for $\ell\in N:=\{1,\ldots,n\}$, with $s\geq m$.
-The motivation for this model is that the $n$ points $v_\ell\in\mathbb{R}^m$ are potential (costly) ``design points'' for a linear-regression model in $m$ ``factors''. \ref{dopt} seeks to choose $s$ design points, from the universe of $n$ of them, so as to minimize the ``generalized variance'' of the parameter estimates in a linear model that would seek to linearly predict responses based on the chosen $s$ experiments.
+The motivation for this model is that the $n$ points $v_\ell\in\mathbb{R}^m$ are potential (costly) ``design points'' for a linear-regression model in $m$ ``factors''. \ref{dopt} seeks to choose $s$ design points, from the full set of $n$ of them, so as to minimize the determinant of the covariance matrix (i.e., the ``generalized variance'') of the parameter estimates in a linear model that would seek to linearly predict responses based on the chosen $s$ experiments.
 It turns out that in the Gaussian case, the volume of the standard confidence ellipsoid for the true parameters is inversely proportional to the determinant of the sum of $v_\ell v_\ell^\top$\,, over the chosen design points.
 So, we can see that \ref{dopt} is a truly fundamental problem in the design of experiments.

 It is very useful to define $A:= (v_1, v_2, \dots, v_n)^\top$ (which we always assume has full column rank), and so we have $ \sum_{\ell\in N} \left(v_\ell v_\ell^\top \right) x_\ell = A^\top \Diag(x) A$.
 Relative to \ref{dopt}, we consider the \emph{natural bound}